vsnchips/bvh-builder-nocuda/README.md

 Red tinting indicates that the occluding geometry is deep in the bvh from the perspective of the testing ray.
 It indicates sequential occluded bounding hull tests while "climbing out" from "behind" the occluder.

+## Roadmap

+TODO:
+> implement single-dispatch parallel build in a compute shader.
+> ????
+> Make it better!